mesa package

 Bases: BaseScheduler

-A scheduler to simulate the simultaneous activation of all the agents.
+A scheduler that simulates the simultaneous activation of all agents.

 Step all agents, then advance them.